How to choose your next destination

 Step 3: What’s your budget?

-Making yourself a budget is key so you can work out how much you have to spend on travel, accommodation, food and other expenses.
-The longer you’re planning to be away for, the more expensive it will be in the long run.
+Creating a budget is key, so you can work out how much you have to spend on travel, accommodation, food and other expenses.
+The longer you’re planning to be away, the more expensive it will be in the long run.
 If you can only travel during peak season, you’ll need to factor in the higher travel and accommodation costs, whereas your money will go further if you can go during the off season.
-And if you want to get to a far-flung or hard-to-reach destination, the cost of travel may be higher.
+And if you want to get to a far-flung or hard-to-reach destination, the travel costs may be higher.

-Factor in the kinds of things you enjoy doing as well (see step 4) to help you work out what you will need to spend when you get there.
+Factor in the kinds of things you enjoy doing as well (see step 4) to help you work out how much you will need to spend in-country.
 Will you be able to rely on public transport or will you need to hire a car, or a car and driver?
 Do you have any hobbies that you’d like to fit in – like climbing or scuba diving – or are you hoping for a relaxing spa weekend?

 Summer surfing, Panama

 Are you a foodie or are you more interested in cultural destinations, museums and art galleries?
-Are you an adventure traveller, keen to bag your next summit, or would you rather go on a yoga retreat?
+Are you an adventure traveller, keen to conquer your next summit or would you rather go on a yoga retreat?
 Do you just want to lie on a beach and work on your tan?

 Glacier hiking in the winter, Colombia